vintasoftware/entity-embed/README.md

 ## Credits

-This project is maintanted by [Vinta Software](https://www.vintasoftware.com/).
+This project is maintained by [Vinta Software](https://www.vintasoftware.com/).

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [`audreyr/cookiecutter-pypackage`](https://github.com/audreyr/cookiecutter-pypackage) project template.